ANASANASRI/Projet-Micro-Services-SpringBoot/README.md

-# 🚀 Architecure Microservice avec Spring Cloud
+# 🚀 Architecure Microservice avec Spring

 ## Overview
 Welcome to our enchanting microservices-based e-commerce application!
 Our journey is fueled by the mystique of technologies like Consul Discovery, Spring Cloud Config, Spring Cloud Gateway, Angular, and other magical services.